antl-dev/Kidnapper_arguments/README.md

 The application displays the arguments passed to it

 # How it works
-Start tka.play with the arguments and get them on the screen
+Start tka.exe with the arguments and get them on the screen

 # Example
+Run cmd.exe, go to the folder with the executable file from the project (tka.exe) and type the following command:
-tka.exe example.com
+> tka.exe example.argument

->example.com
+If there are several arguments specify them separated by a space